panoply/spx/docs/sessions.md

 State represents per-page configuration.
 This store is immutable and created for every unique url `/path` or `/pathname?query=param` location that has been encountered throughout the session.
 The state of each page is stored in memory and also written to the browsers history stack so it can be retrieved in subsequent visits.

 State modifications can be carried out using attributes, methods or from within lifecycle events that support it.
-When using the `Pjax.visit()` method you can apply state modification in the `options` parameter and changes will be merged before a visit begins.
+When using the `spx.visit()` method you can apply state modification in the `options` parameter and changes will be merged before a visit begins.
 You should avoid modifying state outside of the available methods, treat state as **read only** and architect your application to prevent direct augmentation.

 > State saved to history stack is stored with the `config` object omitted.